21 Root Canal Questions Answered

 If these happen, your dentist will have to re-treat the tooth.

 Laser treatment has recently come onto the market and has to date, a 100% success rate.

-Meaning, Dr Veronica hasn’t had any failures since using this new root canal therapy technology with her patients.
+Meaning, I haven’t had any failures since using this new root canal therapy technology with her patients.